How Students Find Ideas for Books and Articles to Read in Accelerated Reader

-Students can select one of the book (or article) covers to see more information, including the title, author, book level, fiction/nonfiction classification, quiz number, points, whether Recorded Voice is available (shown with ), whether the book is in the school library collection, and a description.
+Students can select one of the book (or article) covers to see more information, including the title, author, book level, fiction/nonfiction classification, quiz number, points, whether Recorded Voice is available (shown with ), whether the book is in the school library collection ( if you have imported MARC records), and a description.
 The information can help students decide whether they would like to read one of these books or articles next.

 Searching for Books or Articles to Read

-Students can also search for books or articles to read by book level, points, or interest level.
+Besides searching for books and articles by name, author, keyword, or quiz number, students can also search for books or articles that they can read now or by fiction/nonfiction, book level, points, or interest level.

-First, the student selects Filter Search next to the Search button.
+First, the student selects Help me find a book under the Search field.

-Students can choose to use more than one of the search filters: for example, students could search for books or articles with a middle grade interest level and with ATOS book levels from 4.0 to 8.0.
+Students can choose to use more than one of the ways to search: for example, students could search for books or articles of interest to grades 4 through 8 and with ATOS book levels of 4 (which will find books from 4.0 to 4.9).

-To search by book level, the student selects either ATOS Book Level or Lexile using the switch.
-Then, the student enters the minimum and maximum book level to search for.
-(If the student is searching for Lexile® Measures, note that the value "BR" is not supported.)
+To search by reading level (book level), the student selects either Use ATOS or Use Lexile®.
+(The default is the level chosen in the Lexile Goals preference.)
+If the student chooses ATOS, they can select "All" or any number from 0 to 10+.
+0 through 9 include all of the levels in that range; for example, 1 would include book levels of 1.0 through 1.9.
+10+ includes books with levels 10.0 or higher.
+If the student chooses Lexile®, the student uses a drop-down list to choose a range of book levels (or BR).
 A book level search can be helpful for students who are looking for books or articles in their Zone of Proximal Development or Lexile® Range or for students who are working toward an average book level goal.

-Some preferences affect the default choices in student filters.
+Some preferences affect the default choices for students.
 ATOS is the default book level type unless the class Lexile® Goals preference has Lexile® Measures selected.
 If you set up interest level restrictions for your students, the filters will default to the interest levels that you have allowed.
 Students can still select the book level type and interest levels that are not selected by default.
-However, if students attempt to take a quiz on books with other interest levels, they may not be allowed to do so unless a monitor password override is allowed.
+However, if students attempt to take a quiz on books with other levels, they may not be allowed to do so unless a monitor password override is allowed.

-The student selects Search to look for books that match the book levels, interest levels, or points entered.
-The matching quizzes will be listed.
-The student can make changes and select Search again as needed.
+The student selects Search to look for books or articles that match the selected options.
+The matching titles will be listed.
+In the search results, the search options will be shown on the left side of the page; the student can make changes and select Search again as needed.

-Any filters that the student has chosen remain in effect until the student clears them (or until the student selects Reading again at the top of the page).
+Any options that the student has chosen remain in effect until the student makes different choices (or until the student selects Go Back or selects Reading at the top of the page).